AdmiralenOla/Scoary/README.md

 ## Installation

 Scoary is a standalone python script and does not require any installation.
-Simply clone the git repository:
+Simply download and extract the zip archive or clone the git repository:

     git clone https://github.com/AdmiralenOla/Scoary